eggsistentialarugula/chat-app/README.md

 * The app provdes users with two additional communication features: sending images and location data.
 * Data gets stored online and offline.

-* Users can access messages without internet connection / while offline
+* Users can access messages without internet connection / while offline so they can reread conversation at any time.
+* Users care share their location with their friends and family
+* App is compatible with a screen reader so that users with visual impairment can engage with a chat interface

 <h3 id = "tech">Tech</h3>